-1. Click File menu and select Save to save the mapping.
-Alternately, you can click the Save() button on the toolbar.
+the toolbar.
 The server first validates the mapping activity.
 If successful, it displays a dialog box confirming that the mapping has been saved successfully.
-If the Comments property is enabled, then clicking Save will display a screen where you need to enter comments related to the mapping. (see Figure 10.35).
+If the Comments property is enabled, then clicking Save will display a screen where you need to enter comments related to the mapping. (see Figure 322).

-Figure 10.35: Add Comments (Mapping)
+Figure 330: Add Comments (Mapping)

-2. Enter the comments in the Specify comments for mapping object (object name) field.
+Enter comments in the textbox Specify comments for mapping object<object name>.